hamarkovic/Microridge_Curviness_Analysis/README.md

 #### Usage Instructions
 These scripts can be individually run on your computer, or you can use the master script to run all of them.

-All input files must be in the "Files_to_analyze" folder on hoffman; or, change the source of the files in the code, and run it on your computer with these files in a folder of your choosing.
+All input files must be in the "Files_to_analyze" folder on Hoffman2; or, change the source of the files in the code, and run it on your computer with these files in a folder of your choosing.

 #### Outputs
-The program output a single csv file.
+The program outputs a single csv file.
 The two columns of this file contain the cell ID and number of the ridge within that cell.
 The third column contains the ridge length.
 The fourth column contains a simple measure of curvature obtained by dividing the total length of the ridge by the distance between the endpoints of the ridge.
 The fifth column contains a curvature measure derived by calculating the curvature at each point using the first and second derivates, adding these values for each point of the ridge, and didviding by the length of the ridge.

 #### Vignette
-You should be able to run this on Hoffman; however, you would need to install many libraries, and it'll take too much time to do during discussion.
 1. To run this test file, you first need to follow the directions for how to run the program, and install the required packages.
 2. Change the input in the file Point_Simplifier.rmd (read.csv command) to be the file "Ridge5_test.csv" in the appropriate location on your computer.
-3. Change the ouput of the file (write.csv command) to be in the apporpiate location on your computer.
+3. Change the ouput of the file (write.csv command) to be in the appropiate location on your computer.
 4. Run the file Point_Simplifier in R.
 5. The ouput will be the file "Points5.csv".
 6. If you graph the points of the input and ouput, the input should look identical to the orange points in the file "Voronoi after Viz green.gif", and the output should look identical to the green points.